Vladi756/Statistics-Functions/README.md

 ## Motivation

-This project was written as part of my Fundamentals of Software Engineering Module (CSI_4_FCS) however I still enjoyed doing it.
+This project was written as part of my Fundamentals of Software Engineering Module (CSI_4_FCS) an I really enjoyed doing it.
 I am interested in finance and statistics and have been for a long time, after finishing this project it inspired me to create a project to display and process stock market data in Python.